 Background & Basic Tech discussion:

-The Airheads have, to some extent, assuming proper alignment, rocker arm tips offset where those tips contact the stem of the valve.
+The Airheads have, to some extent, assuming proper alignment, rocker arm tips that are offset where the rocker arm tips contact the stem of the valve.
 The rocker arm tips, being offset as they 'wipe' the valve tip, tend to rotate the valve, adding life to the valve and valve seat.
-The offset force wears the valve guides unevenly, and tends to unevenly (egg-shaped) wear the older plain bushing insert type of rockers used on the /5 (rocker arms can be swapped in certain positions in your bike, in a specific order, for longer life).
+The offset force wears the valve guides unevenly.
+That offset force also tends to unevenly wear (egg-shaped) the older plain bushing insert type of rockers used on the /5.
+For the /5, rocker arms can be swapped in certain positions in your bike, in a specific order, for longer life.

-Additionally, a careful look at the valve gear will show that as the rocker arm rotates on its shaft to actuate the valve, forces will try to move the rocker up and down on its rocker shaft.
-Any excessive up and down end play on the rocker, which lines up against the rocker blocks (and shims on 1985+ versions or converted earlier models) will or can, create a LOT of noise.
-MUCH of any valve gear noise (especially on the RS and RT, where the fairings amplify the sound) is from end play movement, and NOT, as often thought, from excessive valve clearance.
+A careful look at the valve gear will show that as the rocker arm rotates on its shaft to actuate the valve, forces will try to move the rocker up and down on its rocker shaft.
+Any excessive up and down end play on the rocker, which lines up against the rocker blocks (and shims on 1985+ versions or converted earlier models) will or can, create considerable noise.
+Much of any valve gear noise (especially on the RS and RT, where the fairings amplify the sound) is from end play movement, and not, as often thought, from excessive valve clearance.
 In addition, and this is little known, as the valve seat-to-valve contact area increases (the width of the seating increases) with mileage (or from a poor valve job), valve noise will increase, sometimes considerably.
 Please read: http://bmwmotorcycletech.info/quietingpads.htm

-Some people/companies do valve jobs using one-piece exhaust valves, which do not work well for rotating valves action.
-The KEEPERS on those valves are usually modified so the valves will not rotate.
-This is a BAD IDEA.
+Some people, shops, companies, do 'valve jobs' using one-piece exhaust valves, which do not work well for rotating valves action.
+The keepers on those valves are usually modified so the valves will not rotate.
+That is a bad idea.
 See my valves article for all the finer details: http://bmwmotorcycletech.info/valves.htm

-If the rocker arm does not contact the older style rocker blocks dead squarely, there is excessive noise from that, plus the noise from end play, especially if that is excessive.
-It is especially possible for these things to happen more easily on the /5 and /6 to about 1975; as the blocks were not well fixed in position.
+If the rocker arm does not contact the older style rocker blocks quite squarely there is excessive noise, plus the noise from end play, especially if end play is excessive.
+It is possible for these things to happen more easily on the /5 and /6 to about 1975; as the blocks were not well fixed in position.
 Even more noise appears as the rocker bearing (especially the /5 which uses bushings) wears.
-Enough miles with truly excessive end play, and you may find the LATER type of rocker NEEDLE bearings coming apart.
+Enough miles with truly excessive end play, and you may find the later type of rocker needle bearings coming apart.
 There were also some faulty needle bearings installed at one time in the past, the ends are rolled-over to contain the needles and it was improperly done.
 Be sure to see the head assembly article.
-The /5 bikes and a few into 1974 (/6) had bushings, and they will wear in an oval shape, making for a type of noise that is NOT totally eliminated by any adjustment; but you can swap rockers in a specific sequence as noted.
-Misalignment of the blocks affects oil flow, in that it opens up a vee-shaped escape path for the oil at top and bottom, plus any excessive end play will result in a fair amount of noise, and this end play can vary with engine heating during warm-up, where one cylinder may be noisier than another; and that CAN even reverse as warm-up proceeds!
+The /5 bikes and a few into 1974 (/6) had bushings, and they will wear in an oval shape, making for a type of noise that is not totally eliminated by any adjustment; but you can swap rockers in a specific sequence as noted.
+Misalignment of the blocks affects oil flow, in that it opens up a vee-shaped escape path for the oil at top and bottom, plus any excessive end play will result in a fair amount of noise as mentioned, and this end play can vary with engine heating during warm-up, where one cylinder may be noisier than another; and that can even reverse as warm-up proceeds!